Atul Gawande How do we heal medicine?

 Anders Ynnerman Visualizing the medical data explosion

-Medical scans can produce thousands of images for a single patient in seconds, but how do doctors know what's useful?
-Scientific visualization expert Anders Ynnerman shows us sophisticated new tools — like virtual autopsies — for analyzing our data, and hints at the sci-fi-sounding medical technologies coming up next.
+Today medical scans produce thousands of images and terabytes of data for a single patient in mere seconds, but how do doctors parse this information and determine what's useful?
+At TEDxGöteborg, scientific visualization expert Anders Ynnerman shows us sophisticated new tools — like virtual autopsies — for analyzing this myriad data, and a glimpse at some sci-fi-sounding medical technologies in development.
 This talk contains some graphic medical imagery.

 Rebecca Onie What if our healthcare system kept us healthy?